radio4000/sdk/README.md

 npm start
 ```

+## Environment variables

+This SDK connects to the main Radio4000 PostgreSQL database via Supabase.

+1. `cp .env.example .env`
+2. Fill out the `.env` file

+> Note that the Supabase URL + (anon) Key are public.

 ### Generating docs from the source code

 Using [typedoc](https://github.com/TypeStrong/typedoc) we can generate API docs from the source code.
 It will output to `./docs`.